-Students study developmental psychology especially as it relates to making therapeutic interventions.
-Stages of development - physical, mental, emotional, spiritual - are outlined.
-Theories of individual and family development across the lifespan are explored.
-In learning how to make counseling interventions from a developmental perspective, students explore gender and cultural influences on development, the effect of a person's developmental stage on the counseling process, and the critical distinction between pathology and developmental crisis.
+The course is designed to broaden understanding of human growth and development across the life span with emphasis on the interwoven domains of development (physical, cognitive, social, spiritual, and emotional) and the contextual factors influencing each.
+Issues related to gender and culture are considered.
+Particular attention is paid to the effect of the individual's overall level of development in the counseling process and the distinction between pathology and developmental crises.
 To understand better their clients and themselves, students are encouraged to explore their own growth process, transitions and critical developmental moments.
 Cross-listed with HLC508